ericremoreynolds/excelpython/docs/tutorials/Addin01.md

 * From the ExcelPython tab in the toolbar click 'Setup ExcelPython'.

 Next write your user-defined function in Python.
-In the previous step ExcelPython will have created a file called `Book1.py` in the same folder as `Book1.xlsm` in which the Python functions to be used in the workbook can be defined.
+In the previous step ExcelPython will have created a file called `Book1.py` in the same folder as `Book1.xlsm` in which the Python functions to be used in the workbook must be defined.

 * Edit `Book1.py` to contain the following code: